lblod/merge-person-service/README.md

 When the person was not found over the entire database a new person is created.
 This person will get a new _identifier_ & _geboorte_ subject.

-### Get person by identifier

-Endpoint: `/person/:identifier/identifier`

-If the _identifier_ is know the person uri can be fetched if this already exists in the database where the session has access to.

 ## Adding it to your project

 This can easily be done by adding it as a service in your _docker-compose.yml_